Forest-Economics-Goettingen/woodValuationDE/README.md

 of salable (for revenues) and skidded (for harvest costs) volume as well as the wood revenues and harvest costs per unit volume.
-Finally, it derives the net revenues for the user-provided volume referring to the volume over bark of the standing trees to be harvested.
+Finally, it derives the net revenues for the user-provided volume referring to the volume over bark of the trees to be harvested.

 <h3>Data and Model</h3>